-Macro Calculator: Daily Protein, Fat & Carb Targets
+Macro Calculator (IIFYM): Daily Protein, Fat & Carb Targets

 Get your personalised macronutrient breakdown — protein, fat, and carbs — tailored to your weight, goal, and activity level.
 Includes calorie targets and a visual macro split.